anishd7/aidebates/README.md

 ### Authentication Flow

-Users can sign in via **Discord**, **Twitter/X**, or **username/password**:
+Users can sign in via **Discord** or **username/password**:

 1. User clicks a sign-in option on the login page (or creates an account with username/email/password)
-2. NextAuth.js handles the OAuth flow (or credentials validation via the backend) and issues a JWT
+2. BetterAuth handles the OAuth flow (or credentials validation) and manages the session
-3. The JWT is sent as a Bearer token to the backend on every API call
+3. The session token is sent to the backend on every API call
-4. The backend verifies the JWT signature and auto-creates a user record on first login
+4. The backend verifies the session and auto-creates a user record on first login

 ### Debate Creation Flow